simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Mar 07 2025 2100 UTC.

-Radio Blackout Forecast for Mar 07-Mar 09 2025
+Radio Blackout Forecast for Mar 08-Mar 10 2025

-              Mar 07        Mar 08        Mar 09
+              Mar 08        Mar 09        Mar 10
-R1-R2           45%           45%           45%
+R1-R2           40%           40%           40%
-R3 or greater   10%           10%           10%
+R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate), with a slight chance for R3 (Strong) or greater radio blackouts through 09 Mar.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 08-10 Mar.

 ```